rohrl/frontprop/README.md

 This project is licensed under GPL-3.0 and Creative Commons Attribution 4.0 International - see the [LICENSE](LICENSE) file for details.

-`tl;dr:`you're free to use and share, but with attribution to the author.

 © 2024 Karol Pajak.
 All rights reserved.

 karol.pajak AT gmail.com